parkermac/LO/obs/README.md

 #### Notes on usage [2024.03.21 these notes need to be updated to reflect new additions to the collection: LineP, nceiPNW, NHL, and WOD]:
 - 2017 is a good year for validation, with bottle coverage from several sources.
-- If you are interested in Chl, you will only find it in dfo1-bottle and ecology-ctd.
+- If you are interested in Chl, you will only find it in dfo1-bottle and ecology_nc.
 - For ctd data (much finer vertical resolution, and potentially more info about bottom hypoxia) there are only two sources: dfo1 and ecology.
 - For carbon data (DIC and TA) you will only find them in nceiSalish and nceiCoastal, hence no coverage in Canadian waters.